 When should you be concerned that your child is still wetting the bed?
 And what help is available?
 Our experts offer practical tips.

 You’re frustrated.
 You’re exhausted.
-Your child is already in school – and he is still wetting the bed at night.
+Your child is already in school – and they’re still wetting the bed at night.
 You’ve tried limiting liquids after dinner.
-You’ve woken your child up in the middle of the night and asked him to empty his bladder.
+You’ve woken your child up in the middle of the night and asked them to go the bathroom.
 Still, no luck.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 You aren’t alone.
 Parents often worry about bed-wetting in their children, a problem defined as “involuntary urination in children 5 years of age or older.”
 But in reality, about 15% of children in the U.S. are still wetting the bed at age 5.

 Dr. Kwon says bed-wetting isn’t a concern until your child is 7 years old.